Abadrausar/Rubble-/other/Rubble Readme.txt

 Known Issues (non-bug):

 	You should not use the extension .txt for readme files, as this will cause Rubble to parse those files.
-		See "Rubble Addons.txt" for more details.
+		See "Rubble Basics.txt" for more details.

 	It may be possible (depending on your addons) to see FBs made from "caste transformation", there is nothing I can do about this as autoSyndrome requires the use of inorganic materials.